What is Hodgkin’s disease?

 How is lymphoma treated?

-Treatment for HD depends on the stage of the disease.
+The doctor will identify the stage of the disease in order to specify the adequate treatment.
 The major treatment alternatives are chemotherapy and radiotherapy.

 Radiation therapy uses high-energy beams of radiation to ruin cancer cells.
 Chemotherapy involves the use of drugs that can kill cancer cells.
 Chemotherapy drugs can be given by mouth or injected into a vein, depending on the drug.